 - the papyri which contain Homer’s Iliad, written in Ancient Greek;

-- the richest archive of the Byzantine period which is called the archive of Dioscorus of Aphrodito written in Greek and Coptic (from the 6th c.
+- the richest archive of the Byzantine period which is called the archive of Dioscorus of Aphrodito written in Greek and Coptic (from the 6th and early 7th c.
 A.D.);

-- and the archive of Papas, written in Coptic, whose papyri were found broken in a jar and thus represent a real jigsaw puzzle for papyrologists.
+- the archive of Papas, written in Greek and Coptic, whose papyri were found broken in a jar and thus represent a real jigsaw puzzle for papyrologists.